 When I think of peanut butter and chocolate, buckeyes naturally come to mind.
 However, unless it is a Saturday in November or the week before Christmas, I will never be found making buckeyes to satisfy a peanut butter and chocolate craving.

-Fortunately, for the sake of my pride, I discovered this recipe over the weekend.
-At first glance, these cookies may sound complicated.
-They involve mixing dough and beating filling and wrapping them both together into a cookie.
+At first glance, these peanut butter and chocolate cookies may sound complicated.
+They involve mixing dough, whipping a filling, and enveloping them together to make a cookie.

-In reality, the cookies really take very little time to prepare.
-I made these cookies, snapped their photos and washed the dishes in just one hour’s time.
+In reality, the cookies took very little time to prepare.
+I made these cookies, snapped their photos, and washed the dishes in just one hour’s time.
 Which left plenty of time for a nap.
+Enjoy!

 - For the Dough